hydroffice/hyo2_qc/docs/user_manual_chart_s57_truncate.rst

 Truncate all "z" values in a feature file (.000) to decimetric precision.

+To access this tool, load an S-57 (.000) file into the S57 H-Cell CS box in the **Data Inputs** tab.

 * Select the **S57 truncate v1** tab on the bottom of the QC Tools interface.

 * Define the decimal place of the truncation (default is 1, thus decimetric truncation).